westfood/homework/README.md

 - [Builded artefact rot in Dockerhub](https://hub.docker.com/r/zrudko/homework)

 ### Service updates
-Each commit to [github/westfood/homework:master](https://github.com/westfood/homework) triggers Dockerhub to build of [zrudko/homework:latest](https://hub.docker.com/r/zrudko/homework).
+Each commit to [github/westfood/homework:master](https://github.com/westfood/homework) triggers Dockerhub to build image [zrudko/homework:latest](https://hub.docker.com/r/zrudko/homework).
 New build artefact rewrites older ones.
 To archive previous artefacts we should employ tagging strategy.
 But it's overkill for this homework.

 Fargate will pull new version of image from Dockerhub when task is scheduled.

-### Prepare AWS environment for service
+### Prepare AWS environment for service | WIP
-This playbook prepare ECS cluster called **homework-runner** for running dockerized service as a scheduled task.
+This playbook prepare ECS cluster called **homework-runner** for running dockerized service as a scheduled task every 6 hours.
 It should be idempotent - so there should be no issue running it again and again.
 Thus this step could be part deployment pipeline.
 Secrets would be provided from runner environment (be it jenkins, github actions or whatever.)
 S3 bucket **homework.itchy.cz** with enabled bucket hosting is created to provide index page for HTTP endpoint and archive of full datasets is created.

-- S3 bucket name is: homework.itchy.cz, it's defined via [ansible declaration for production](src/prod)
+- S3 bucket name is: [homework.itchy.cz](http://homework.itchy.cz.s3-website.eu-central-1.amazonaws.com), it's defined via [ansible declaration for production](src/prod)
 - ECS cluster name is defined via [defaults/main.yml for deploy-to-aws role ](src/roles/deploy-to-aws/defaults/main.yml)
 - Task have IAM role which allow it to push to S3 from ECS cluster.